Jason Galbraith-Marten KC

 • Sport and Entertainment

 "Jason has very impressive knowledge of the law."
 "An advocate of the highest calibre combined with exceptional intellect."
 "Jason is a real star because of his formidable skills, his complete grasp of all complex areas of law and efforts for his clients.
-You can rely 150% on his advice and work." - Chambers and Partners 2024
+You can rely 150% on his advice and work." - Chambers & Partners 2024

-Jason Galbraith-Marten KC is a favourite among peers and clients alike, with respondents noting, “He seems to know everything there is to know and his calm gravitas makes clients immediately aware that they’re in safe hands”.
-Who’s Who Legal 2023
+Jason Galbraith-Marten KC is a favourite among peers and clients alike, with respondents noting, “He seems to know everything there is to know and his calm gravitas makes clients immediately aware that they’re in safe hands”. - Who’s Who Legal 2023

-‘Mr Galbraith-Marten is personable, pragmatic and easy to work with.' - Legal 500 2023
+“Mr Galbraith-Marten is personable, pragmatic and easy to work with.” - Legal 500 2023

 • Jason Galbraith-Marten KC has established himself as one of the UK's most-respected practitioners in employment and equality law, but whatever the field of law, he is single-mindedly focused on successful dispute resolution and the promotion of his client's best interests.